PrashanjeetH/Django_Practise/README.md

  - practise00 : Hello world in Django i.e rendering returning HTML response from views.
  - practise01 : Rendering returning HTML file from templates and using models/DB in Django.
- - practise02 : Renderin multiple HTML templtes and Linking them to each other.
+ - practise02 : Renderin multiple HTML templetes and Linking them to each other.
  - practise03 : Intro to Django version of jinja2 i.e Django Template Language (DTL) and Loading Static files like css and js.
  - practise04 : Form in Django (Typical way).
  - practise05 : Form in Django (Django Forms Way).